Martin20150405/Pano360/README.en.md

 ## Features
 * Single/Dual Screen support
-    * by configuring rows and cols you can get as many screens as you want
 * Support two modes: Gyroscope(Motion) or Pinch,Scroll(Touch)
 * Player control
 * GPUImage-like real-time on-screen filter group